-With the holiday period just around the corner, many will be whipping out their beloved cookbooks and classic Christmas recipes.
+Always an excuse to organize a good party, whether it’s a birthday or the holiday season, and many will be whipping out their beloved cookbooks and classic recipes.

 This includes polvoron, a Spanish shortbread and holiday dessert popular in Spain, Latin America, and the Philippines.

-Though it is often made using a specific molder, there are several ways to still create a great polvoron without.
+Though it is often made using a specific molder, there are several ways to still create a great polvoron without one.

 Here is a list of polvoron molder substitutes.
 These alternatives are discussed in more detail further down in this article.